kannans89/graphql-learning/16.Authentication/authentication.md

 ```

-after login successfulyy we can access `greetingWithAuth` schema as given  below , there should be a `Authorization` for all subsequent request with `bearer` token.
+- After login successfully we can access `greetingWithAuth` schema as given  below , there should be a `Authorization` header for all subsequent request with `bearer` token.

 ```javascript